-In April 2015, the Financial Accounting Standards Board ("FASB") issued guidance which requires debt issuance costs to be presented on the balance sheet as a direct deduction from the associated debt liability.
+In April 2015, the FASB issued ASU No. 2015-03, Interest- Imputation of Interest, which requires debt issuance costs to be presented on the balance sheet as a direct deduction from the associated debt liability.
 The guidance is effective for annual reporting periods and interim periods within those annual reporting periods beginning after December 15, 2015.
 Early adoption is permitted.
 We do not expect the adoption of this standard to have a significant impact on our consolidated financial statements.

-In May 2014, the FASB issued Accounting Standards Update ("ASU") No. 2014-09, "Revenue from Contracts with Customers (Topic 606)".
-ASU No. 2014-09 supersedes the revenue recognition requirements in "Revenue Recognition (Topic 605)".
+In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606).
+ASU No. 2014-09, as amended, supersedes the revenue recognition requirements in Revenue Recognition (Topic 605).
 ASU No. 2014-09 requires entities to recognize revenue when it transfers promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled to in exchange for those goods or services.
-ASU No. 2014-09 is currently scheduled to be effective for annual reporting periods beginning after December 15, 2016, including interim periods within that reporting period.
+ASU No. 2014-09 is currently scheduled to be effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
 ASU No. 2014-09 provides for either full retrospective adoption or a modified retrospective adoption by which it is applied only to the most current period presented.
-On July 9, 2015, the FASB approved a deferral of the effective date of ASU 2014-09 by one year; however, early adoption as of the original effective date will be permitted.
 We are currently evaluating the impact that the adoption of ASU 2014-09 will have on our consolidated financial statements.